Amika Review: What’s Worth It, What’s Not, and What to Buy Instead

 Q: Is Amika considered a clean beauty brand?

 Not exactly.
-While Amika markets themselves as kind of clean and sustainable-adjacent, they’re not totally free of problematic ingredients.
-Some formulas still contain synthetic fragrances and drying alcohols.
+While Amika markets themselves as kind of clean and sustainable-adjacent, it’s not free of common irritants or fragrance-related triggers, so it lands in a gray area depending on your tolerance.
 They’re not the worst offenders out there, but if you’re looking for squeaky-clean, this brand is a gray area.

 Q: Which Amika product is best for oily hair?